tdegeus/FrictionQPotSpringBlock/README.md

 git checkout https://github.com/tdegeus/FrictionQPotSpringBlock.git
 cd FrictionQPotSpringBlock

-# Only if you want to use hardware optization:
+# Only if you want to use hardware optimization:
 export CMAKE_ARGS="-DUSE_SIMD=1"

 # Compile and install the Python module